The fun is about to begin. When your children are at camp, all they have to do is be kids. Make new friends. And do what

 Hematology and Oncology Camp

 is for campers with Hematologic diseases including Sickle Cell Disease, Bleeding Disorders, Anemias, and Cancer, currently in treatment or in remission. *Factor infusions can be done at camp.
 However, campers will not be able to receive IV blood products or chemotheraphy at camp at this time.

-serves campers from two different diagnoses.
+serves campers from three different diagnoses.
 Pulmonary camp is for campers with a diagnosis of Asthma and/or other pulmonary diseases. *Unfortunately, the diagnosis of Cystic Fibrosis is excluded.* Nephrology camp is available to campers with most renal diseases including post-transplantation. *A limited number of campers on peritoneal dialysis can be accommodated.* Craniofacial camp is for campers with cleft and craniofacial anomalies. *At this time we are not able to accommodate campers who are dependent on a ventilator or tracheotomy.*

 Rheumatology and Gastrointestinal (GI) Camp